GEO & AI Search

 The Fundamental Shift: Keywords → Questions → Intent

 In traditional SEO, you found keywords with search volume, then created content targeting those exact phrases.
-Success meant ranking for "best CRM software."
+Success meant ranking for "best CRM software" by including that phrase strategically throughout your content.

 SEO Approach